rashidwassan/today-i-learned/devops/docker.md

 ### Docker Host
 - Sits on a very lower level in docker ecosystem.
 - It provides the enviroment to run docker applications.

+# Docker Commands
+## docker images
+- To see all images present in your local machine.

+## docker search ubuntu
+- Searches for ubuntu package on Docker hub.
+- Will display the different versions of imgages of packages as well.

+## docker pull ubuntu
+- Used to download images from docker hub to local machine.

+## docker run -it --name rashid ubuntu
+- Here, run means to create and start and -it is flag for interactive mode + terminal.
+- The word right after --name flag will be name which will be given to that container.

+## service docker status
+- Checks if docker is running or not (it didn't work in MacOS).

+## docker attach ubuntu
+- To go inside that container.